• Skip to primary navigation

 Bank of America doesn’t charge a fee for applying for a loan, and you can get a decision within 60 seconds in many cases.

-The list of restrictions on auto loans is lengthy, such as no car over ten years old and no unapproved dealers.
-However, BoA will grant loans for Tesla purchases like they do with most large automotive dealerships.
+The list of auto loan restrictions is lengthy, such as no car over ten years old and no unapproved dealers.
+However, BoA will grant loans for Tesla purchases, as they do for most large automotive dealerships.

 The Tesla financing rate from Bank of America starts at 2.24% for new cars and 2.59% for used vehicles that meet their criteria.
 The loan terms run from 12 to 75 months, with a minimum loan amount of $7,500 in most states.